 Arriving to school late: Please be advised that arriving to school late is not a good way for your child to start their day.
-An occasional late start due to a Dr. apt is always excused but child who chronically arrive after our 9AM start time are forced to start their day in a catch-up mode.
+An occasional late start due to a Dr. apt is always excused but children who chronically arrive after our 9AM start time are forced to start their day in a catch-up mode.
 This is detrimental to their education and a disruption to their educational environment.
+It also violates compulsory attendance laws.